Fair Algorithms for Hierarchical Agglomerative Clustering: Conclusion

 \section{Conclusion}

-\looseness-1 In this paper, we have proposed the FHAC algorithm (Algorithm 1) for performing HAC (Section 3).
+\looseness-1 In this paper, we have proposed the FHAC algorithm (Algorithm 1) for performing HAC (Section \ref{section3}).
 Our algorithm works for multiple protected groups, generalizes to natural fairness notions for HAC, and for any linkage criterion used.
-We provide results on UCI datasets such as \texttt{bank}, \texttt{creditcard}, and \texttt{census} comparing our approach to vanilla HAC as well as the only other fair hierarchical clustering approach of \cite{ahmadian2020fair}, for both the MFC fairness cost and the balance fairness metric of \cite{chierichetti2017fair} (Section 5).
+We provide results on UCI datasets such as \texttt{bank}, \texttt{creditcard}, and \texttt{census} comparing our approach to vanilla HAC as well as the only other fair hierarchical clustering approach of \cite{ahmadian2020fair}, for both the MFC fairness cost and the balance fairness metric of \cite{chierichetti2017fair} (Section \ref{section4}).
 The results demonstrate that our proposed algorithm achieves better fairness and is more robust than the other clustering approaches.
-Furthermore, Algorithm 1 has an asymptotic time complexity of $\mathcal{O}(fn^3)$ (Section 3).
 We further compare the clustering performance of our approach and show that it outputs clusters of quality comparable to the optimal as well as other related approaches.
-For future work, we aim to improve the proposed post-clustering fair algorithm (Algorithm A.1 in the appendix) and study alternate approaches to making HAC fair.
+For future work, alternate approaches to making HAC fair (for e.g. post-processing approaches) can be explored.